Little Chestnuts Topics - 2021/22

-During every term, we will also be cooking and learning about hygiene.
-The children will regularly use the balance bikes to develop control and confidence as well as an understanding about how to keep safe.
+During every term, we will also be looking at food preparation and learn about hygiene.
+The children will regularly use the balance bikes and a range of motor skill activities to develop both their fine and gross motor skills.
+Over time, we hope for all children to grow in confidence as well as gaining an understanding about how to keep safe.
 Throughout every topic, all the children have opportunities to extend their learning in all EYFS areas of learning.

 Autumn Term (Part 1)